 Sweetish Hill Bakery & Café offers two styles of king cake: a traditional New Orleans style cake and a Galette Des Rois, or French pastry.
 The puff pastry is lined with an almond paste filling that creates a dense, rich middle inside a light, flaky exterior.
 For the best flavor, serve the pastry warm.
 The traditional recipe also includes the bakery’s almond paste and is decorated with green, purple, and gold colored beads.
 Talk about festive.

 Sawyer & Co. is a New Orleans-inspired diner and a no-brainer for King Cakes.
 Baked at their sister company, 2dine4, bakers use Chef Happy’s original recipe from Baton Rouge, Louisiana.
-The diner offers three flavors to choose from: original, praline, and cream cheese.
+The diner offers two flavors to choose from: original cream cheese and praline cream cheese.
 Our favorite was the praline, as it added a bit of crunch and added sweetness.
-Be on the lookout for a cinnamon and sugar cream cheese, too.
-Rumor has it a fourth flavor is in the works.

 Central Market is offering four flavors at each of their two Austin locations.
 The N. Lamar location has traditional, strawberry cream, raspberry cream, and cream cheese.
 The Westgate location has traditional, strawberry cream, cream cheese, and almond.
 We sampled the traditional flavored cake and decided it paired perfectly alongside coffee or tea, as it has more bread than others and is not too sweet.
 All cakes, though, are baked in house.